andreasmang/claire/doc/README-RUNME.md

-## Testing <a name="testing"></a>
+## Testing and Benchmarks <a name="testing"></a>

-We have implemented [unit tests](#unittests) for the main computational kernels available in CLAIRE, tests to study the performance and accuracy of the mathematical operators (see [numerics](#numerics)), and provide a repo for the test data we have considered in our most recent publications [nirep](#nirep).
+We have implemented numerical tests for the main computational kernels available in CLAIRE to study the performance and accuracy of the mathematical operators that appear in the optimality system.
+For reproducability, we also posted the NIREP data at [https://github.com/andreasmang/nirep](https://github.com/andreasmang/nirep).
+We have used this data extensively in our most recent [prior work](README-REFERENCES.md).

-### Unit Tests <a name="unittests"></a>

 To build binaries for testing set `BUILD_TEST=yes` in the makefile.
-This will build two binaries: `benchmark` (for numerical tests) and `test` for unit tests.
-Considering the unit tests implemented in the `test` binary, we provide methods to assess the main computational kernels implemented in CLAIRE, namely:
+This will build two binaries: `benchmark` and `test`.

+The `test` application allows users to check the main computational kernels:
-* the interpolation kernels (`-interp` flag)
+* the interpolation kernels (`-interp` flag; checks interpolation accuracy)
-* the regularization operators (e.g., biharmonic operators; `-reg` flag)
+* the regularization operators (e.g., biharmonic or laplacian regularization operators; `-reg` flag)
-* numerical differentiation (`-diff`)
+* numerical differentiation (`-diff`; checks differentiation accuracy)

-The tests implemented in `benchmark` are described in the [numerics](#numerics) section below.
+These tests are implemented in the `*.cpp` files in the [UnitTests](https://github.com/andreasmang/claire/tree/gpu/src/UnitTests) subfolder.

-### Numerics <a name="numerics"></a>

-We have implemented several high-level numerical checks to assess the performance of our methodology and ensure that the mathematical operators are correct.
+We have also implemented several high-level numerical checks to assess the performance of our methodology and ensure that the mathematical operators are correct.
+These tests are directly available within the `claire` binary:

-#### Numerical Checks in `claire`

-We have implemented several features to help with debugging the core components called within the `claire` binary.

-* The default tests in CLAIRE are based on synthetic test problems.
-The user can select between several test problems of varying complexity by setting the flag `synthetic i`, where `i` selects the particular test case (valid values for `i` are `0`, `1`, ..., `5`).
+* The default test in CLAIRE is to consider synthetic test problems.
+The user can select between several test problems of varying complexity by setting the flag `-synthetic i`, where `i` selects the particular test case (valid values for `i` are `0`, `1`, ..., `5`).

-* The user can control the verbosity level of `claire` by setting `-verbose 2` (debug mode).
-This will, e.g., enable command window outputs such as the residual in each iteration of the Krylov subspace method in the Newton--Krylov solver (and much more).
+* The user can control the verbosity level of `claire` by using the `-verbose 2` flag (debug mode verbosity).
+This will, e.g., enable command window outputs such as the residual in each iteration of the Krylov subspace method used to compute the search direction (and much more).

-* Among many metrics, we report values of the objective function per iteration.
-CLAIRE is globalized using an Armijo line search.
-That is, the objective functional needs to decrease from one Newton iteration to another.
-As a rule of thumb (subject to numerical accuracy), if one observes line search steps (i.e., the search direction is not accepted immediatly in the line search), there is typically a bug.
+* The Newton--Krylov solver monitors several critical values during the course of the iterations.
+The user can see outputs such as
+	* number of (Gauss--)Newton iterations.
+	* trend of the objective value (has to decrease monotonically)
+	* trend of the gradient norm (should decrease but not necessarily monotonically)
+	* number of line search steps (should be 1 for a Newton method subject to accuracy requirements)
+	* and much more...
 * The accuracy of the symmetry of the discretized Hessian operator can be monitored by enabling the `-checksymmetry` flag in `claire`.
-Notice that we consider an optimize-then-discretize approach; we expect this error to be large for our current implementation.
+Notice that we consider an optimize-then-discretize approach and numerical schemes that do not preserve symmetry; numerically, the Hessian is only symmetric up to numerical accuracy.
 * The approximation accuracy of the gradient and Hessian can be monitored by enabling the `-derivativecheck` flag in `claire`.
 We report the assymptotic behavior of the Taylor expansion.

-#### The `benchmark`

-The `benchmark` binary includes various numerical tests to check the implementations of the PDE operators that appear in the optimality systems.

-### NIREP Data <a name="nirep"></a>

-For reproducabiltiy we have added the NIREP data to one of our repositories.
-You can find it here: [nirep data](https://github.com/andreasmang/nirep).
-This data has been used in all our most recent publications to test the performance of CLAIRE.
-See [doc/README-REFERENCES.md](README-REFRENCES.md) for details.
+The same comment as in the former test applies.